SkeideLab/meta_semantics/README.md

 #### c) Running the code in your local Python environment

 We recommend using one of the two containerized solutions above because they will ensure that you are executing the code in the exact same software environment which we have also used for our paper.
-However, you may for some reason prefer to execute the code directly on your local system.
+However, you can also execute the code directly on your local system.

 To do so, please follow these three steps: